 Related concern: Some Websites Not Loading in Windows 11 (Fix)

-Unblocking Websites through DNS
+Unblocking websites through DNS

 Changing DNS on Windows

-Here are steps for changing your DNS settings on Windows 11 or Windows 10:
+Here’s how you can change your DNS settings on Windows 11 or Windows 10:

 - Click on Network & Internet.